LexTOliver/web-scraping/README.md

 ## Main Dependencies
 - BeautifulSoup4, for web scraping
 - spaCy, for natural language processing
-- SQLite3, for database management
+- SQLite3 and PyMySQL, for database management
 - Streamlit, for the web interface
 - requests, for making HTTP requests
+- PyYAML, for configuration file handling

 Make sure to check the `requirements.txt` file or `pyproject.toml` for the specific versions of the libraries used in this project.